EntroproxTheOne/Cybersecurity-Innovation-Platform/README.md

 - React team for the amazing framework
 - Node.js community for excellent packages
-- MongoDB for the flexible database
+- Supabase for the powerful database platform
 - All open-source contributors

 ---